 Consents for Installation of Boiler, Chillers and Restructuring

 Boiler and Chillers.
 ENA plans to install a new boiler and chillers at the Project.
-It is believed (i) that no consent would be required from Consolidated Edison Company of New York, Inc. (“ConEd”), the purchaser of the majority of the Project’s power under the energy sales agreement with the Partnership, since (ii) the installations should be treated as modifications of the plant and consequently, that (iii) ConEd would be required to purchase any resulting additional power.
+It is believed (i) that no consent would be required from Consolidated Edison Company of New York, Inc. (“ConEd”), the purchaser of the majority of the Project’s power under the energy sales agreement with the Partnership (the “ESA”), since (ii) the installations should be treated as modifications of the plant and consequently, that (iii) ConEd would be required to purchase any resulting additional power.
 However, no certainty can be provided that ConEd will not contest the characterization of the installations as “modifications” and refuse to purchase the additional power, despite current market conditions which make this unlikely.
 It does not appear that the consent of the holders of the Bonds or B-41 would be required for such installations.

 Restructuring.
 ENA intends to restructure certain of the Project agreements, including the ESA.
 In the event that the restructuring results in a buyout of the ESA by ConEd, the Partnership would be required to use the proceeds thereof to pay down the Bonds.
 Also, the consent of the holders of the Bonds and B-41could be required for any restructuring.